anxinzhou/Ethereum-development-for-beginner/README.md

 2\.
 Set up a local Ethereum blockchain testnet

 After downloading and opening [Ganache](https://github.com/trufflesuite/ganache-ui), create a new workspace.
 Let's name the workspace *helloworld*.
-Importantly, we need to set the gas price to zero, so we can send transactions for free.
-Now, save our workspace.
+Importantly, set the gas price to zero, so we can send transactions for free.
+After that, save the workspace.

 ![gas_price](figure/gas_price.png)

-Then, we need the rpc address of the testnet for the future steps.
+Now, we need the rpc address of the testnet for the future steps.
 It is 127.0.0.1:7545 in my case.

 ![rpc_server](figure/rpc_address.png)

 3\.
 Connect the Truffle project to the testnet

 Modify the configuration file *truffle-config.js*.
 By default, Truffle uses the network option *development*.
-Ensure that the host and port match the rpc address.
+The host and port should match the rpc address.
 ![rpc_config](figure/rpc_config.png)

 4\.
 Create a smart contract